momo-trip/PILOT/README.md

 - `COUNT_PERIODIC` - Whether to measure coverage periodically

-### Important notes:
+> [!CAUTION]
-- While the codebase includes code paths for other LLM providers, only Claude models are currently supported.
+> - While the codebase includes code paths for other LLM providers, only Claude models are currently supported.
-- The harness was originally hand-written, but continuous maintenance is costly, so this part is now partly delegated to Claude Code.
-Please run with `"AGENT": true`; the hand-written path is retained for reference but is no longer actively maintained.
+> - **Please run with `"AGENT": true`.** The harness was originally hand-written, but continuous maintenance is costly, so this part is now partly delegated to Claude Code.
+The hand-written path is retained for reference but is no longer actively maintained.
-- In recent runs, seed generation may occasionally be blocked by the LLM provider's safety filter.
+> - In recent runs, seed generation may occasionally be blocked by the LLM provider's safety filter.
 PILOT treats this as a skip and proceeds to the next target function.
-- Seed generation uses the environment specified above, while each fuzzer requires its own separate environment.
+> - Seed generation uses the environment specified above, while each fuzzer requires its own separate environment.
 Please follow the respective fuzzer's guidelines for setting up the fuzzing execution environment.

 ## Phase 1: Seed generation